dermot-chevrier/pokemon-vae-gan/README.md

 The **original source or license information is unknown**.

 Because of this, the dataset is **not included** in this repository.
-To run the project, you will need to **supply your own Pokémon image dataset** (e.g., from Kaggle or your own collection) and place it in: './data/pokemon'
+To run the project, you will need to **supply your own Pokémon image dataset** (e.g., from Kaggle or your own collection) and place it in: "./images"

+---

+## Outputs

+VAE-generated samples, reconstructions, and interpolation experiments are saved in: Vae/keep/

+GAN outputs are saved according to the respective training scripts.

+---

+## Technologies Used

+- Python
+- PyTorch
+- Torchvision
+- NumPy / Pandas
+- Matplotlib
+- TQDM

+---

+## Notes

+- Focus on **VAE files** for primary experiments.
+- Use **highest-numbered GAN files** (`model3.py`, `training3.py`, `data_loader2.py`) if you explore GAN experiments.
+- This repository showcases deep learning skills in generative modeling and PyTorch.

 **Note:**
 All generated reconstructions, samples, and interpolation results are saved in: Vae/keep/